Canada–European Union relations: Potential EU membership

-Since 2005, several European editorialists have considered that Canada could join the European Union (EU).
+Since 2005, several European and Canadian editorialists have considered that Canada could join the European Union (EU), even though such ideas were proposed already a decade earlier, for example in the 1994 piece "Friends & Neighbours : Dear Prime Minister of Canada, Kindly Join the EU Next Thursday", a critique of NAFTA the author Miodrag Kojadinović dubbed "The Double Yu(c/k) Alliance from Yukon to Yucatán".

 Proponents argue that, unlike the rest of countries of the Americas, the cultural and political values of Canadians and Europeans have much in common, and that Canadian membership would strengthen both sides politically and economically.
 While conceding that Canada, located in Northern America, and Europe are over 3000 km distant, being separated by the North Atlantic, proponents note that the EU already has a member outside Europe, Cyprus, that is geographically in Western Asia.
-In addition, Canada is the closest American sovereign country to the European continent, specifically to Northern Europe.
+In addition, Canada is the closest American sovereign country to the European continent because of its Arctic proximity, specifically to Northern Europe.
 This could become much more relevant if Greenland joined the European Union again.
+In turn, Iceland, which is close to Greenland, is geologically located at the junction of the North American and Eurasian tectonic plates, but is considered a European country politically, historically, and culturally.
 The EU and Canada enjoy a very close and friendly strategic partnership.
 The Delegation of the EU to Canada, in close cooperation with the missions of EU countries, promotes European culture year-round through a number of well-established public diplomacy activities.
 These events have been effective in increasing the knowledge and understanding of the EU and its relations with Canada.
-In 2019, Canada was proposed to join the EU's Horizon Europe scientific research initiative.
-Furthermore, Canada is a member of the Council of the European Space Agency.

 In addition, CETA is possibly the farthest-reaching FTA between the EU and a third country.
-Because of the nature of CETA, some have said that it wouldn't be that far of a leap to EU membership.
-There have not been any polls conducted on the opinions of Europeans or Canadians regarding closer relations and EU membership.
+Because of the nature of CETA, some have said that it would not be that far of a leap to EU membership.
 Canadian provinces of Quebec, Ontario, and New Brunswick would help to strengthen the Francophone bloc in the EU together with France, Belgium, and Luxembourg (EU membership may also help to curb separatist sentiments in Quebec).
 Canada can also bring an Anglophone bloc to the EU after Brexit.
 In addition, it may decrease Canadian dependence on the United States regarding trade and security.
 It would also easily meet the Copenhagen Criteria for EU membership.
 Additionally, the EU is Canada's second-largest trading partner.
 Canadian and EU officials have not yet commented on this.
-Recently, the constant trade disputes with China and between the North American countries, plus the social impact of the COVID-19 pandemic, have opened a debate about the possibility of Canada's membership to the EU.
+The trade war between the United States and China and as well as between the North American countries, plus the social impact of the COVID-19 pandemic, have opened a debate about the possibility of Canada's membership in the EU.